 "I cannot conclude without bringing to your minds that the eyes of your countrymen are upon you.
-I know you think of it, and will endeavour by every effort to maintain your famed and admirable discipline; also that your conduct in private equals your provess in the field; and when the day arrives that you are no longer required in the field, welcome arms will be ready to meet you with pride, and give you the blessings your deeds have so materially aided to bring to your country.
-And in after years, when recalling the scenes of the Crimea by your ingleside, your greatest pride will be that you, too, were there, and proved yourself a worthy son of sires who, in bygone days, on many a field added lustre to their country's fame. . . .
+I know you the eyes of your countrymen are upon you.
+I know you think of it, and will endeavour by every effort to maintain your famed and admirable discipline; also that your conduct in private equals your prowess in the field; and when the day arrives that you are no longer required in the field, welcome arms will be ready to meet you with pride, and give you the blessings your deeds have so materially aided to bring to your country.
+And in after years, when recalling the scenes of the Crimes by your ingleside, your greatest pride will be that you, too, were there, and proved yourself a worthy son of sires who, in bygone days, on many a field added lustre to their country's fame.

-"Remember never to lose sight of the circumstance that you are natives of Scotland; that your country admires you for your bravery; that it still expects much from you; in short, let every one consider himself an hero of Scotland.
+"Remember never to lose sight of the circumstance that you are natives of Scotland; that your country admirators for your bravery; that it still expects much from you; at short, let every one consider himself an hero of Scotland.
 It is my pride, and shall also be my boast amongst the few friends which Providence has left me, and those which I have acquired, that this decoration of the Order of the Bath which I now wear has been conferred upon me on account of the distinguished gallantry you have displayed."